-When you first start building an Open Berkeley website, you will do everything in the test environment first.
 When you are ready to launch, the live (production) environment will be created separately, and your test environment will continue to be available.

-Tips for working in the Test environment
+Tips for Working in the Test Environment

 - Make sure to verify that you are on the test site and not the live site if you are experimenting.

 - If you have a live site, the test site should be for experiments only.
-You should not leave any working content updates on the test site that you would be upset to lose (you should backup any text content or images separately).
+You should not leave any working content updates on the test site that you would be upset to lose (you should save any text content or images separately).